oven-sh/boringssl/crypto/fipsmodule/FIPS.md

 In order to actually implement the integrity test, a constructor function within the module calculates an HMAC from `module_start` to `module_end` using a fixed, all-zero key.
 It compares the result with the known-good value added (by the script) to the unhashed portion of the text segment.
 If they don't match, it calls `exit` in an infinite loop.

 Initially the known-good value will be incorrect.
 Another script (`inject_hash.go`) calculates the correct value from the assembled object and injects it back into the object.
+When we calculate the correct value, we link `bcm.o` into a sample shared library to evaluate relocations first.
+Although the above process ensures that the module's text segment is the same every time it is linked, there may be some unevaluated relocations in `bcm.o`.
+The relocations will just be independent of anything else we link `bcm.o` into with.

 ![build process](./intcheck2.png)